onlyEugeneLi/film-shows-rating-app/README.md

 Hash the zip file to force update when code changes

+### IAM JSON Policy element reference

+The Statement element can contain a single statement or an array of individual statements.
+Each individual statement block must be enclosed in curly braces `{ }`.
+For multiple statements, the array must be enclosed in square brackets `[ ]`.

 ## API Gateway

 > Embed the API gateway URL in the `index.html` JavaScript code!